VectionVR/VRHeadsetStabilizer/README.md

 Our reference implementation is based on 3 elements:
 - Modification of the Oculus Rift library to receive and use real ground orientation in orientation detection algorithm.
 This is described and available [here](https://github.com/VectionVR/OculusRiftPatch)
 - Java based software that will grab platform orientation and send it to our modified Oculus Rift library with a **sub millisecond** latency.
 - 800-1000Hz 9doF IMU providing high accuracy.
-Until now, the only affordable device with such high orientation detection rate we could find is from [YEI Technology](http://www.yeitechnology.com)
+Until now, the only affordable device with such high orientation detection rate we could find is the 3 space sensor from [YEI Technology](http://www.yeitechnology.com/productdisplay/3-space-micro-usb)

 ##How to build
 - Grab the maven project from the [Stabilizer](https://github.com/VectionVR/VRHeadsetStabilizer/Stabilizer) project folder in this repository